erikorlowski/cscie97/cscie97/asn2/Design.md

 * A status (active or sleeping)

 __Requirement: Occupant Name Uniqueness__
-Any attempt to create or modify an Occupant such that two or more Occupants would have duplicate names shall be rejected.
+Any attempt to create an Occupant where an Occupant with that name already exists shall have no effect.
-_Rationale:_ A single Occupant could be associated with multiple Houses, so to reliably identify a given occupant, a globally unique name is required.

 __Requirement: Device Model__
 A Device is a Sensor or Appliance that can be controlled and/or monitored by the Housemate system.
 A device shall include the following pieces of information: